Apcar family: Apcar Alexander Apcar

 Apcar Alexander Apcar was the second son of Apcar Arathoon Apcar.

 He was born in Kolkata on 3 October 1850.
 After going to Harrow School, he returned to Calcutta in the early 1870s, never again visiting Europe.
 He was a keen cricketer, and rackets player.
 He was president of the Calcutta Turf Club.
 He kept a fine stud, recruited from a breeding farm he owned in Australia.
 His stud was "summered" at Bangalore, where he spent a good part of the hot weather season.

-Sir Alexander took a prominent part in the work of the Bengal Chamber of Commerce, of which he was vice-president in 1903 and president from 1904–1907.
-He represented the Chamber on the Bengal Legislative Council, and on the Supreme Legislature from 1900–1909, and for many years he was one of its representatives on the Kolkata Port Trust.
+Sir Alexander took a prominent part in the work of the Bengal Chamber of Commerce, of which he was vice-president in 1903 and president from 1904 to 1907.
+He represented the Chamber on the Bengal Legislative Council, and on the Supreme Legislature from 1900 to 1909, and for many years he was one of its representatives on the Kolkata Port Trust.

 Sir Alexander was the Consul for Siam in Calcutta for many years.

 He became head of Apcar & Co.

 He was created a CSI in 1903, and was advanced to knighthood of the Order on the occasion of the Coronation Durbar at Delhi later that year.

 Sir Apcar Alexander Apcar, KCSI died at Bangalore on 17 April 1913.

 He was unmarried.
 The Times Obituary stated that the death of Sir Alexander, "removes one of the best known and most popular of the merchant princes of Calcutta."